amarasovic/interpretability-literature/README.md

  Das et al. [Human Attention in Visual Question Answering: Do Humans and Deep Networks look at the same regions?](https://www.aclweb.org/anthology/D16-1092/).
 In *EMNLP 2016*.

  * Current attention models in VQA do not seem to be looking at the same regions as humans.

- Kindermans et al. [The (Un)reliability of saliency methods](https://arxiv.org/abs/1711.00867).
-In *ICLR 2018*.

- > Evaluating the reliability of saliency methods is complicated by a lack of ground truth, as ground truth would depend upon full transparency into how a model arrives at a decision---the very problem we are trying to solve for in the first place.

 ## Evaluation of explanatory methods